thunklife/thunklife.github.io/_drafts/learn-lambda-with-me-pt1.md

 ---

 #Learn λ Calculus With Me - Foundations
+_For 2014 I decided to dedicate my free time to learning Functional Programming.
-_I'm currently working through [An Introduction to Functional Programming through Lambda Calculus](http://www.amazon.com/gp/product/0486478831).
-As an exercise I'm taking functions from each chapter and implementing them in JavaScript.
-You can check out the project on [GitHub](https://github.com/wilhelmson/lambdajs);
-I'll be updating it as I complete each chapter._
+One of the key things I wanted to grasp was λ Calculus, so I'm currently working through [An Introduction to Functional Programming through Lambda Calculus] (http://www.amazon.com/gp/product/0486478831).
+As ani exercise I'm taking concepts from each chapter and implementing them in JavaScript.
+You can check out the project on [GitHub](https://github.com/wilhelmson/lambdajs); I'll be updating it as I complete each chapter._

-_Fair warning: I don't have the best track record with series posts.
+_Caveat The First: I don't have the best track record with series posts.
 I get a couple in and fizzle.
 That could very well happen here._

-_Caveat: I'm still learning this, and certain aspects are still a little foggy for me, especially beta, alpha and eta reductions.
+_Caveat The Second: I'm still learning this, and certain aspects are still a little foggy for me, especially beta, alpha and eta reductions.
 My goal with these posts is to share what I've learned, and I may have some stuff wrong.
 One of my hopes is to grow in my understanding by putting this out_

 ##λ What?